 Some specific concepts in this article may be relevant to some, but not all of these Connectors.
 For additional detailed information about specific Connectors, please visit our multiple articles on each Connector.

 Connecting platform refers to the external platform you are integrating with Smartling using a Smartling Hosted Connector, for example, Yext, Episerver, or Zendesk.

 Set up a Connector Project in Smartling

-If you decide to integrate an application via one of our Connectors, the first thing you need to do is set up a Connector Project in Smartling.
+Step one in setting up a Connector in Smartling is always to set up a Connector Project in Smartling.
 Read about how to create a Project here.

 OAuth / Connection Settings

 Once you have set up your Connector Project in Smartling, the first step in connecting Smartling to your connecting platform is inserting the connecting platform's credentials into Smartling.
 This can be done in a variety of ways, depending on the connection.
-You may need to insert API Keys, Tokens, and a password, or you may need to connect using an OAuth.
+You may need to insert API Keys, Tokens, and a password, or you may have to connect using an OAuth.

 OAuth (Open Authorization) is an open standard authorization framework for token-based authorization and it provides the ability to connect your Smartling account to another application securely, without sharing visibility over credentials.
 In any case, the method will be fully secure and tokenized.